UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/07-vector-shapefile-attributes-in-r.md

 1. a vector of colors - one for each factor value (unique attribute value)
 2. the attribute itself (`[object$factor]`) of class factor.

-First we will check how many unique levels our factor has:
+First we will check how many unique values our factor has:

 ~~~
-levels(lines_HARV$TYPE)
+unique(lines_HARV$TYPE)
 ~~~
 {: .language-r}

 ~~~
-NULL
+"woods road" "footpath"   "stone wall" "boardwalk"
 ~~~
 {: .output}